Safe House Case Study

 Image Engine was on set for the entire shoot to oversee everything from the driving sequences to the crowd shoot, represented by Hughes and Jeremy Hattingh (Cape Town on-set supervisor).
 The film was shot in a fast-paced documentary style, which required Image Engine to be able to adapt and improvise on set whilst staying unobtrusive and keeping things fluid for production.

-Throughout the car chases, the crew looked for opportunities to turn the volume up on crashes and impacts to help heighten the overall sense of danger and excitement – including more debris on impacts, smoke from wheel skids and skid marks – as well as fully computer generated vehicle collisions.
-The handheld and zooming cameras presented some of the key challenges for the matchmove department, who created new cameras for Animation and FX.
+Throughout the car chases, the crew looked for opportunities to turn the volume up on crashes and impacts to help heighten the overall sense of danger and excitement – including more debris on impacts, smoke from wheel skids and skid marks – as well as fully computer-generated vehicle collisions.
+The handheld and zooming cameras presented some of the key challenges for the matchmove department, which created new cameras for Animation and FX.

 One of the hero shots involved the full CG replacement of a van, which allowed for a faster and more violent collision.